 Salamanca is a glamorous place to do Madrid shopping.
 It's like Madrid's answer to Bond street, and is nicknamed 'the golden mile'.
 The streets you should look for are: Serrano, Velázquez, Castelló, Goya, Jorge Juan and Lagasca.
 When I walked down Serrano, I felt like I needed a new outfit before I would even be allowed to enter any of the shops.
 A skirt in the sales still cost €350.00.

 Metro: Goya (Red Line, L2) or Velázquez (Brown Line, L4)

-To find real authentic bohemian styles in Chueca, look for the Fuencarral indoor market on Fuencarral street.
-This where the coolest boho's find their outfits.
+To find authentic bohemian styles in Chueca, look for the Fuencarral indoor market on Fuencarral street.
+This is where the coolest boho's find their outfits.

-Shopping in the centre of Madrid is great fun.
+Shopping in the centre of Madrid is a delight.
 There'll be many shops that you are familiar with.
 The most obvious areas to go are the Plaza Mayor, Gran Via, Puerta del Sol and nearby streets.
 You'll find Spanish high street names like Zara, Pimkie, Bershka, Fnac and El Corte Ingles.